Asian stock markets rise after Wall St rebound - ExBulletin

 Asian stock markets rise after Wall St rebound

-BANGKOK Asian stock markets followed Wall Street higher on Wednesday after President Joe Biden reassured investors by calling for vaccinations and testing but no travel restrictions in response to the omicron coronavirus variant.
+BEIJING’s Asian stock markets followed Wall Street higher on Wednesday after President Joe Biden reassured investors by calling for vaccinations and testing, but no travel restrictions in response to the omicron coronavirus variant.

 Tokyo, Hong Kong and Seoul advanced while Shanghai was down less than 0.1%.